UnitySpec/UnitySpec/Docs~/GherkinReference.md

     Så må Gjetter gjette et ord på 5 bokstaver
 ```

-Using a language other than English has not been tested in UnitySpec.

 ### Gherkin Dialects

 In order to allow Gherkin to be written in a number of languages, the keywords have been translated into multiple languages.
 To improve readability and flow, some languages may have more than one translation for any given keyword.

 #### Overview

-You can find all translation of Gherkin [on GitHub](https://github.com/cucumber/cucumber/blob/master/gherkin/gherkin-languages.json).
+You can find all translations of Gherkin [on GitHub](https://github.com/cucumber/cucumber/blob/master/gherkin/gherkin-languages.json).
 This is also the place to add or update translations.

->**Note** Big parts of this page where taken over from <https://github.com/SpecFlowOSS/SpecFlow/blob/master/docs/Gherkin/Gherkin-Reference.md>.
+>**Note** Big parts of this page were taken over from <https://github.com/SpecFlowOSS/SpecFlow/blob/master/docs/Gherkin/Gherkin-Reference.md>.